ordinarylabs/bicycle/README.md

 Bicycle 🚲 is a framework for defining database schemas whose access patterns are generated as code and compiled into each server binary.

-> We're striving to reduce dynamic query parsing at run time.
+We're striving to reduce dynamic query parsing at run time.

+## Why the name?

+> "What a computer is to me is it's the most remarkable tool that we've ever come up with, and it's the equivalent of a bicycle for our minds" - Steve Jobs

+The Bicycle is a metaphor for useful complexity, and one of the most influential inventions in human history.
+It is also an interesting a analogy for the anatomy of the framework.

+- Wheels (transport): gRPC
+- Frame (storage engine): RocksDB
+- Pedals, gears, handlebars, breaks, etc. (logic): Rust

 ## Usage